Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

    <img width="600" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/5621d14b-d466-4913-82db-0b6b878bf3ab">

+8.**Missing Google Mobility Data for Many Locations:** Google Mobility data is not captured for all locations in the United States.
+This incomplete coverage can lead to gaps in the dataset, affecting the comprehensiveness and accuracy of the analysis.
+Areas without mobility data may not be represented in the study, potentially skewing the results and limiting the generalizability of the findings.

 5. **Technological and Usage Biases**: Differences in smartphone usage, the version of Android installed, and the specific Google services utilized by users can affect the availability and accuracy of the mobility data.
 Additionally, variations in cell signal strength can influence data recording rates.

 6. **Exposure Misclassification**: Traditional methods for estimating air pollution exposure often fail to account for human mobility and the time people spend in different environments.
 This misclassification can lead to inaccuracies in assessing the true exposure to NO2, especially if people spend significant time away from their primary residence.

 7. **Interaction with Other Factors**: NO2 levels are influenced by various factors beyond human mobility, such as weather conditions, industrial activities, and traffic patterns.
 Not including these variables in your model could lead to omitted variable bias, affecting the reliability of your results.